 iPhone users, of course, can trust the fact that anything they download from the App Store has been vetted; not so for Android users, who should do an exhaustive online search for information about any app they install.
 Ditto for desktop computers.
 Bottom line: Don’t touch anything — an attachment, a screensaver sent by message or mail, an app, or a link — that hasn’t been vetted.

 Enjoy Your Holiday Cybercrime-Free with Votiro

 Most of these attacks originate in an email sent to a victim, putting not only the victim at risk but also their place of employment, since so many people access their personal accounts at work – which makes vigilance and proper defense all the more important.
 At Votiro, we know the importance of staying proactive in your approach to cybersecurity.
-When you implement our Secure File Gateway, you will have peace of mind knowing you’ll stay free of attack.
+When you implement our Votiro Cloud, you will have peace of mind knowing you’ll stay free of attack.
 Powered by our Positive Selection technology, our gateway makes sure that only the safest file elements make it through to your network – every single time.

 All these scams are based on taking unfair advantage of victims who are trying to make the most of the holiday period.
 It’s unfair and unjust, but with a little extra caution, you can keep yourself — and your company — safe from attack.